yoonseok312/riiid-answer-correctness-prediction/README.md

 * prior_question_elapsed_time: in second, rounded
 * prior_question_had_explanation
 * part
+* num_tag: number of tags in that question
 * u_chance: the average correctness of the user until current time
 * u_attempts: number of content the user have done
+* u_attempt_c: number of times the user interacted with the specific content in the past (only counting from >1 interactions due to memory)
 * c_chance: the average correctness of the question until current time
 * c_attempts:  number of encounter of that question (all user)
 * u_part_chance: the average correctness of the user doing the same part as the question
 * u_part_attempts: number of question of the same part the user have done
 * u_skill_chance: the average correctness of the user doing the same skill as the question (part < 5: listening, part >= 5: reading)
-* u_skill_attempts: number of question of the same skill the user have done Columns with NaN value was filled with -1.
+* u_skill_attempts: number of question of the same skill the user have done
+* t_chance: the average correctness of the user of questions with specific tag until current time
+* t_attempts: user's number of encounter of that tag
+* total_explained: number of times explanation was provided to the user until current time (all contents)
+* 10_recent_correctness: user correctness of the most recent questions (up to 10)
+* 10_recent_mean_gap: mean ts_delta of the most recent questions (up to 10)
+* bundle_elapsed: the mean elapsed time of the bundle, up until the abs time.
+* mean_elapsed: the mean elapsed time of the user until now.
+* prev_t1: tag of the last question
+* prev_cor: correctness of the last question
+* trueskill_possibility: possibility of the user 'beating' the question (getting the question correct) based on [trueskill](https://trueskill.org/)
+* mu: mu value (mean of trueskill ratings) of user
+* sigma: sigma value (standard deviation of trueskill ratings) of user

+Columns with NaN value was filled with -1.

 ### Cross Validation and train strategy